jewelien/Airvolution/README.md

 # Airvolution

 #### Problem
-- When you need air for tires and don’t have any change or cash, Airvolution will help you find the closes gas station with free air pump.
+- When you need air for tires and don’t have any change or cash, Airvolution will help you find the closest locations with free air pumps.

 #### Marketing
-- Airvolution is a community based location finder app for gas stations that offers free air pump.
+- Airvolution is a community based location finder app to locate places that offers free air pumps.

 #### Features
-- Find gas stations with free air pumps.
+- Find locations with free air pumps.
-- Be able to submit air pump info for gas stations.
-- Users can verify stations that have been marked as free or paid.
+- Drop pin to add location of free air pump.
+- Thumbs up, thumbs down buttons for users to verify locations.
-- Directions to the gas station selected.
+- Directions to the location selected.

-##### MainViewController:
+##### MainViewController
-	-Title label.
+	- Title label.
-	-Tableview with 2 large cells OR 2 large buttons.
-		Add (gas station).
-Default to current location on map.
-Show gas stations nearby.
-		Find (gas station).
-Default to current location on map.
-Show gas stations nearby with free air pump.
+	- Add location button.

-##### FindStationViewController:
+##### FindLocationsViewController
-	Map View with submitted info (gas stations that have been marked free/paid).
+	Map View with submitted info (locations that have been marked with free air pumps).
-	  -Select a gas station.
+	-Select a location.
-	  -Present a pop up view at the bottom of the screen (directions | stop station name | verify).
+	-Present a pop up view at the bottom of the screen (directions | location name | thumbs up/down).
-		Direction pressed = open in maps or present direction.
+		-Direction pressed = open in maps or present directions.
-		Verify pressed = Present a new view or popup to verify Free or Paid.
-Submit.

-##### AddStationViewController:
-	Map View with gas stations to submit air pump status to.
-	-Map View with gas stations nearby.
-	-Select a gas station.
-	-Present submission form (new view or popup).
-Mark as free/paid.
-Submit
+	-Drop pin to current location.
+Can move pin around.
+Once set present pop up view at the bottom to enter a location name and a submit button.

-##### Station:
+##### Station
 	-name
 	-location
-	-freeAirPump
-	-paidAirPump
+	-thumbsUp
+	-thumbsDown

-##### StationController:
+##### StationController
-	-Save station info. (name, location, air pump status).
+	-Add location info. (name, location, air pump status).
-	-Update station’s air pump status. (free > paid, paid > free automatically based on “verify” submissions).
+	-Remove location's air pump status. (based on thumbs down submissions).
-	-Retrieve stations info.
+	-Retrieve locations info.